MicrosoftDocs/dynamics-365-ai/ai-docs/sales/learn-basics-dynamics-365-application-teams.md

 ---
-title: "Under and learn the basics of Dynamics 365 assistant app | MicrosoftDocs"
+title: "Understand and learn the basics of Dynamics 365 assistant app | MicrosoftDocs"
-description: "Under and learn the basics of Dynamics 365 assistant app."
+description: "Understand and learn the basics of Dynamics 365 assistant app."
 keywords: " "
 ms.date: 10/01/2019
 ms.service: crm-online